 Audubon Café is open for breakfast and lunch from 7-2, Saturday for breakfast only 7-12 and closed Wednesday.
 They have good home cooking along with soups, salads & sandwiches.
 They are across the parking lot from the IGA grocery store and Fred's Dollar Store at Highway 61 & Highway 10.
 Phone: 225-635-5446.

-Birdman Coffee & Books located in front of the Magnolia Cafe’, is our town's popular hangout in the mornings, offering a great breakfast menu with omelets, huevos rancheros, waffles, as well as an assortment of coffees, pastries, scones & homemade ice cream (in warm weather).
-It’s open daily, Tuesday - Friday 11-5pm and on Saturday and Sunday from 8-2.
+Birdman Coffee & Books located in front of the Magnolia Cafe’, is our town's popular hangout in the mornings, offering a great breakfast menu with omelets, huevos rancheros, waffles, as well as an assortment of coffees, pastries, scones & homemade gelato and ice cream (in warm weather).
+It’s open Tuesday - Friday 7am - 5 pm and on Saturday and Sunday from 8-2.
 They stop serving breakfast at 11:00 but always have homemade baked goods.
 On the 2nd and 4th Sunday of each month, Birdman serves homemade supper (bring your own wine) with local musical entertainment from 6-8, food served starting around 5:30 Phone: 225-635-3665.

 St. Francisville Inn & Wine Parlor puts on a breakfast buffet for $8 per person from 6:30 - 9:00 Monday through Friday and from 7 to 10 on Saturday & Sunday.
 They are located in the Victorian Gothic Bed & Breakfast at the 3-way red light on the corner of Ferdinand and Commerce.
 The restaurant has views of a landscaped courtyard and pool.
 The Wine Parlor, located in the Inn, is open until 9:00 every evening, offering a wide selection of over 250 wines from around the world (also available to take home by the bottle) and 40+ beers to take with you or enjoy in their relaxed parlor.
 Phone: 225-635-6502.